jayacotton/inettools-z80/README.md

 This code is based on software for the W5500 chip.
 The code includes the following programs:

 ifconfig:  this is the poor mans version,  It has no options and shows your ip address and a few other parameters.
 ping:  this is about a simple a ping as you can get.
-There are to time values for round trip times.
+There are no time values for round trip times.
 telnet:  This is a terminal program to talking to a host machine.
 dig: This is a really simple version of dig, it reports a single ip address for remote host.
 wget:  This will allow cp/m users to load programs onto there CF card etc using http protocol.